 1. What is Paraffin wax?

 Un-dyed, unscented paraffin candles are odourless and bluish-white.
-Paraffin wax was first created by Carl Reichenbach in Germany in 1830 and marked a significant advancement in candle-making technology, as it burned more cleanly and reliably than tallow candles and was cheaper to produce.
+Paraffin wax was first invented by Carl Reichenbach in Germany in 1830 and marked a major advance in candle manufacturing technology.
+Because it burns cleaner and more reliably than butter candles, and it is cheaper to produce.

 In chemistry, paraffin wax is used synonymously with alkane, indicating hydrocarbons with the general formula C n H 2 n +2.
-The name is derived from Latin parum (very little) + affinis , meaning lacking affinity or lacking reactivity, referring to paraffin’s unreactive nature.
+The name comes from Latin parum (very little) + affinis , meaning lacking affinity or lacking reactivity, referring to paraffin’s unreactive nature.

 2. How does Paraffin wax work?

-Paraffin treatments for hands and feet are usually offered at spas and nail salons.
-Your hands or feet will be dipped several times quickly into a small tub of heated paraffin wax.
+They usually offer paraffin treatments for hands and feet at spas and nail salons.
+Quickly dip your hand or foot into a small vat of heated paraffin several times.
 The paraffin is often scented with soothing essential oils.

 3. What’s Paraffin wax used for?

-Circulation brings oxygen to the cells in the affected area and helps remove waste products that may be causing pain in the muscles.
+Circulation brings oxygen to the cells in the affected area and helps remove waste products that may cause muscle pain.

-The pain threshold expands, and the muscles relax and become more flexible, which helps achieve a wider range of motion with appropriate physiotherapy.
+As your pain threshold expands and your muscles relax and become more flexible, this will allow for a wider range of motion with proper physical therapy.

 Note that the application of paraffin wax for therapeutic purposes needs several layers.
 The more layers, the deeper the reach of heat into muscles, joints, and tendons.
-Eight or more layers of wax are recommended.
+Use eight or more coats of wax.

 Cosmetic application of paraffin needs fewer layers: anywhere between three to ten depending on the extent of the dryness.

-To apply paraffin wax, a beautician or therapist can follow overall the same steps.
+To apply paraffin wax, a beautician or therapist can follow the same steps.
 Prepare the paraffin wax in a special warming unit.
 These devices melt paraffin wax at a medicated temperature and keep it at a steady temperature throughout the whole therapy and beyond.
-Paraffin warmers usually don’t have an on-off switch, so they don’t need to be turned off once the paraffin is melted, or even during the therapy.
+Paraffin heaters usually do not have switches.
+There is no need to close them even if the paraffin melts, or even during treatment.

 If you are offering the paraffin wax treatment in your salon as a complement to manicures or pedicures, trim, clean, and shape nails/toenails (and apply acrylic nails if necessary) before starting with the procedure.
 You can also exfoliate the skin at this stage to maximize the benefits of the procedure.

-When doing a paraffin wax facial, you should, cleanse the client’s skin and cover their eyes with cotton pads.
-Have a pre-cut gauze mask ready and brush a thin layer of paraffin on the forehead and neck, then dip the mask into the paraffin bath and place it on the face.
-Brush on three or four more layers of wax on the gauze already placed on the face and leave for fifteen minutes before peeling it from the neck up.
+For a paraffin facial, cleanse the skin and cover their eyes with a cotton pad.
+Prepare a pre-cut gauze mask and brush a thin layer of paraffin wax on the forehead and neck.
+The mask is then dipped in a paraffin bath and applied to the face.
+Brush three or four more coats of wax on the gauze already on your face, let it sit for fifteen minutes, and then peel it up your neck.

-If you are dealing with an area that cannot be dipped such as the back, use a special heated brush to apply a thin layer of paraffin evenly, then dip paraffin strips into melted paraffin and place them on the area to be treated and layering them.
+If you are dealing with areas that cannot be dipped, such as the back, you can use a special heating brush to evenly apply a thin layer of paraffin wax.
+Paraffin strips are then dipped in melted paraffin, placed on top, and layered.

 Some beauticians and therapists choose to cover the treated areas with plastic liners or terry mitts to boost the properties of moist heat.